-Congenital fibrosis of the extraocular muscles is a disorder that affects the muscles that surround the eyes.
-These muscles control eye movement and the position of the eyes (for example, looking straight ahead).
-Congenital fibrosis of the extraocular muscles prevents the normal development and function of these muscles.
+Congenital fibrosis of the extraocular muscles (CFEOM) is a disorder of the nervous system that affects use of the muscles that surround the eyes (extraocular muscles).
+These muscles control eye movement and the direction of the eyes (for example, looking straight ahead).
+CFEOM impairs control of these muscles.
 As a result, affected individuals are unable to move their eyes normally.
 Most people with this condition have difficulty looking upward, and their side-to-side eye movement may also be limited.
-The eyes may be misaligned such that they look in different directions (strabismus).
+The eyes may look in different directions (strabismus).
 Instead of moving their eyes, affected individuals may need to turn their head to track moving objects.
-Additionally, many people with congenital fibrosis of the extraocular muscles have droopy eyelids (ptosis), which further limits their vision.
+Additionally, most people with CFEOM have droopy eyelids (ptosis), which further limits their vision.

 CFEOM1 is the most common form of congenital fibrosis of the extraocular muscles, affecting at least 1 in 230,000 people.
 CFEOM1 and CFEOM3 have been reported worldwide, whereas CFEOM2 has been seen in only a few families of Turkish, Saudi Arabian, and Iranian descent.
 Tukel syndrome appears to be very rare; it has been diagnosed in only one large Turkish family.

-Mutations in the PHOX2A gene cause CFEOM2.
-This gene provides instructions for making a protein that is found in the developing nervous system.
-Studies suggest that the PHOX2A protein plays a critical role in the development of cranial nerves III and IV, which are necessary for normal eye movement.
-Mutations likely eliminate the function of the PHOX2A protein, which prevents the normal development of these cranial nerves and the extraocular muscles they control.
+The protein produced from the PHOX2A gene is involved in neuron development, particularly of cranial nerves III and IV, which are necessary for normal eye movement.
+Mutations likely eliminate the function of the PHOX2A protein, which prevents the normal development of these cranial nerves and impairs control of the extraocular muscles.

 CFEOM2 is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
 Tukel syndrome also appears to have an autosomal recessive pattern of inheritance, although the genetic change responsible for this disorder is unknown.